inpho/inphobox/README.md

 need to work on is code.

 Getting the page to display at least the name, a link to the Wiki entry, and a link to the InPhO page is progress worth writing us about.
-Attach your modified `index.html` to the e-mail.
-This is a research project though, so first attempting the advanced tasks is *highly* encouraged ;)
+We also would like to see how far you can take this project in about 5 hours, so move on to attempt the advanced tasks.
+Attach your modified `index.html` to the e-mail, along with notes on your progress.

 Tips
 ------